 Many peer counselors and lactation professionals are taught basic counseling skills without any knowledge of body language or mindfulness skills which does not contribute to deep listening or the ability to fully understand the depth of the clients issue and need.
 Attendees will be able to use proper listening skill, appropriate body language, and mindfulness while employing Three Part Listening Skills to better understand and address the needs of their patients.

-Lactation professionals often hear from their clients that their breastfed babies have been diagnosed as lactose intolerance.
-This lack of understanding regarding types of lactose intolerance and potential issues with breastfeeding involving the newborn gut often lead to a cessation of breastfeeding.
-This session will cover the three main types of lactose intolerance as well as galactosemia.
-Maternal gut damage and protein sensitivity and how that can impact the breastfed baby will also be addressed.
+Lactation professionals often hear from their clients that their human milk fed babies have been diagnosed as lactose intolerance.
+This lack of understanding regarding types of lactose intolerance and potential issues with human milk involving the newborn gut often lead to a cessation of breast/chestfeeding.
+This session will cover the three main types of lactose intolerance, as well as galactosemia.
+Maternal gut damage and protein sensitivity and how that can impact the breast/chestfed baby will also be addressed.
 Attendees will also learn about the most common foods that cause food sensitivity and allergy and what referrals are best made with these issues.